Tinnitus Home Remedies: What Research Shows Actually Helps

 Ginkgo biloba is one of the most commonly discussed tinnitus supplements.
 However, a 2022 Cochrane systematic review found no convincing evidence that it is effective when tinnitus is the primary complaint.
 Both European tinnitus guidelines and the American Academy of Audiology recommend against its use for tinnitus.

 Some earlier studies showed modest effects with a specific pharmaceutical-grade extract, but these results have not been consistently replicated.
-Additionally, ginkgo can interact with blood-thinning medications and may carry bleeding risks for some people.
+Additionally, ginkgo can interact with blood-thinning medications.
+Consult a healthcare provider before use.

 Evidence: Limited

 Some studies suggest zinc deficiency may be associated with tinnitus.
-However, zinc deficiency is uncommon in people with a balanced diet.
-Supplementing when not deficient has not been shown to improve tinnitus.
+However, zinc deficiency is uncommon in people with a balanced diet, and supplementing when not deficient has not been shown to improve tinnitus.
 A healthcare provider can test your zinc levels if you are concerned.

 Evidence: Limited

 B12 deficiency has been linked to hearing issues in some research, but supplementing B vitamins when not deficient does not appear to improve tinnitus.
-As with zinc, a blood test can identify if a true deficiency exists.
+A blood test can identify if a true deficiency exists before supplementing.

 🍎 Apple Cider Vinegar